GC

 Glossary

-Canonical one-line definitions for the vocabulary used across the docs — runtime, skill, plugin, tier, memory record, task, and more.
+Canonical one-line definitions for the vocabulary used across the docs — bot, skill, plugin, tier, memory bucket, task, and more.

 The GolemCore Bot process — one container, one dashboard, one workspace volume.
-All other primitives live inside it.
+When the docs say "the bot", they mean this process.

 Workspace

 The mounted volume at STORAGE_PATH that holds sessions, preferences, skills, memory, traces, and artifacts.
-Lose the volume, lose all runtime state.
+Lose the volume, lose all bot state.

 Sandbox

 The separate volume at TOOLS_WORKSPACE where shell and filesystem tools operate.
-Kept distinct from the workspace so tool output cannot corrupt runtime state.
+Kept distinct from the workspace so tool output cannot corrupt bot state.

 Session

-One continuous conversation between a user and the agent, persisted under workspace/sessions/ with its full tool-call history.
+One continuous conversation between a user and the bot, persisted under workspace/sessions/ with its full tool-call history.

 Turn